albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 Adapt the default paths if needed.
 You can edit a path by double clicking on it or using the button |Select Export Path| which will open a file dialog for selection.

+The footer line below the table shows error messages and an example export file name and path.

 Check the box on the left of a row or use the context menu to enable for a format for export.
 The row text will be shown bold if enabled.

-Adjust the selection in ``Export Options`` and choose if you like to overwrite files or if you would like to see a file dialog for each saved format.
+Adjust the selection in :ref:`multiexport-export-options` and choose if you like to overwrite files or if you would like to see a file dialog for each saved format.

 Click ``Ok`` when done.